Santhosh1516/Simple-Java-Banking-Application/README.md

 # Simple-Java-Banking-Application-
 Hii !
-Here the users can create their own Bank Account and deposit their initial amount and also they can check their Bank Balance after depositing
+This Java program demonstrates a basic bank account management system where users can create an account, deposit funds, withdraw funds, and check their balance.
+8